 Free admission, limited tickets SOLD OUT.
 Conservatory Foyer & Brunton, 3 p.m.

 MONDAY, NOV.
 20 - Brass Master Class: Trumpeter Karen Donnelly works with students from the Bachelor of Music program.
 Brunton, 12:30 p.m.

 MONDAY, NOV.
 20 – Guest Recital: Karen Donnelly, trumpet.
-Principal trumpet of the National Arts Orchestra in Ottawa, Karen Donnelly performs a recital of major works for trumpet with pianist Lynn Johnson and joined by MtA faculty member Linda Pearse, bass trombone.
+Principal trumpet of the National Arts Orchestra in Ottawa, Karen Donnelly performs a recital of major works for trumpet with pianist Lynn Johnson.
 Brunton, 8 p.m.

 WEDNESDAY, NOV.
-22 – Colloquium Musicum: Presentation by Tafelmusik.
+22 – Colloquium Musicum: "Bach’s Collaborative Approach & Original Performance Spaces," by John Abberger, oboe, and the Tafelmusik Baroque Orchestra.
 Brunton, 4 p.m.

 SUNDAY, NOV.
 26 – Mount Allison Choral Society, directed by Dr. Gayle h Martin, performs excerpts from Mendelssohn’s Elijah, with soloists Branden Olsen, Skylar Cameron, and Sébastien Leclerc.
 Brunton, 3 p.m.

 MONDAY, NOV.
 27 – New Music @ Mount Allison.
 New music by Mount Allison student composers.
 Brunton, 8 p.m.